The Best Vegan Meatloaf

 - 1 teaspoon vegan Worcestershire sauce

-Saute the onion, carrots, celery and garlic in the 1/4 cup of water over medium heat for 5 minutes, until the onions are translucent.
+- Saute the onion, carrots, celery and garlic in the olive oil or water over medium heat for 5 minutes, until the onions are translucent.
+Remove from heat and set aside.

-Transfer the processed chickpeas to a large bowl.
-Add the cooked veggies and all the remaining ingredients.
+- Add the cooked veggies and all the remaining ingredients to the chickpeas.
+I have found 1 cup of breadcrumbs to be enough, but if the mixture seems really moist, add an extra 1/2 cup.
 Stir with a large wooden spoon until very well combined.